 Tip: Please remember that they are a protected species and it is forbidden to touch them.

 One of the best ways to explore the island, especially if you are wanting to get to Punta Coco.
 There are several places to rent bikes all around the island.

 The hammocks are the stars of Instagram and many people want to capture a photo in them but are not sure where to find them.
 These hammocks are in front of Hotel Villas Tiburon, If you walk towards the beach from the main square and turn right, after about 20 minutes you will find them.

-There are a few tours that offer kayaking here but I go with Jason from Tribu hostel.
-It’s a cheap $450 for 4 hours of kayak exploration.
-A boat will take you and your kayaks to the mouth of the river and from there, you will get to kayak through mangroves, see birds, flamingoes and crocodiles.
+There are a few tours that offer kayaking her, It’s usually around $450 for 4 hours of kayak exploration.
+A boat will take you and your kayaks to the mouth of the river and from there, you will get to kayak through mangroves, get to see birds, flamingos and crocodiles.

 What better way to explore some of the more remote parts of Holbox than at sunset by horseback.